 Ideas for Adults to Play Everyday

-Playing everyday can be as simple as whipping out a board game at home, kicking around a ball with your kids in your yard, or even decompressing by getting lost in a video game or on your phone.
+Playing everyday can be as simple as whipping out a board game at home, kicking around a ball with your kids in your yard, or even decompressing by getting lost in a video game on your phone.

 The key to benefitting the most from leisure time is to do something you actually enjoy; the time should feel like it passes easily because you're absorbed in what you're doing, not feeling guilty about it.